June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 # 1) How are people dying at the hands of police?

 There were *at least* 600 police involved deaths in Canada since January 2000.
 Of those, 71.9% were a result of police shootings.
 * Is this an artifact?
-Shootings are the most "noticable".
-Many other forms of violence may go unreported.
+Shootings are the most "noticable" since officers have to report when the discharge a firearm.
+Many other forms of violence may go undreported.

 <div style="overflow: hidden;
   padding-top: 56.25%;